OmarCloud20/CDKTF-Tutorial/README.md

 A. If you enter, `yes` to migrate the state file to the S3 backend, CDKTF will manage the S3 remote backend (S3 bucket and DynamoDB table) for you.
-Therefore, if you delete the stack, the S3 bucket and DynamoDB table will be vurnerable to deletion.
+Therefore, if you delete the stack, the S3 bucket and DynamoDB table will be vulnerable to deletion.
 Note, we can't delete a non-empty S3 unless we add `force_destroy=True` to the S3 bucket configuration.
 This option is not recommended if you want to keep the S3 bucket and DynamoDB table, especially if you are using the S3 bucket and DynamoDB table as a remote backend for other Terraform projects.
 But, if you are just experimenting with CDKTF, this option is fine.

 B. If you enter `no`, to migrate the state file to the S3 backend, CDKTF will not manage the S3 bucket and DynamoDB table.
 If you delete the stack, the S3 bucket and DynamoDB table will not be deleted and you will have to manually delete the S3 bucket and DynamoDB table.
 Moreover, you will also need to remove the S3 bucket and DynamoDB table constructs from the `main.py` file.